 EESC103: Earth's Dynamic Surface

-This subject examines the processes that occur within, and the interactions and feedbacks that occur between the various components – or spheres – of the Earth system.
-There is a focus on Earth’s landforms as the product of tectonics, climate, and erosion; topics also include: the composition and behaviour of the atmosphere; global weather and climatic patterns; the character of the oceans and their interaction with the landmasses; and the role of humans in shaping the Earth system.
-Laboratory classes focus on developing and applying statistical data analysis, and field surveying and mapping skills to a variety of geographical contexts.
+This subject examined the processes that occur within, and the interactions and feedback that occur between the various components – or spheres – of the Earth system.
+Laboratory classes focused on developing and applying statistical data analysis, and field surveying and mapping skills to a variety of geographical contexts.
+Number of students = 130 to 150.

 In 2015, EESC103 was overhauled and the following short videos describe the reasons and processes for change.
 The videos also provide information on the structure of this subject and on how assessment and feedback are used to enhance learning.